 Today, in addition to all of the above (each of which is still with us), there is a new form of antisemitism which has been the consequence of the development of a Jewish State - Israel - and the demonisation of it.
 'Zionism', properly understood as a movement of national liberation for the Jewish people, is demonised through the antisemitic ideas of the 'The Zios', 'The Zionists', 'Global Zionism' and 'the all-powerful Jewish Lobby'.
-Once it was 'the Jew' now it is 'the Zionist' that is malign, still controlling the world for Jewish purposes, and still string-pulling.
+In tandem with earlier forms of antisemitism, these conceptions of Zionism see the Zionists as still malign, still controlling the world for Jewish purposes, and still string-pulling.
 The 'Zionists' power is still virtually unlimited, still exercised through their hidden control of global media, political parties and governments, and global finance.
 They are still uniquely evil, the modern-day Nazis.
 Not a lot has changed, except in post-Holocaust times, the antisemite tries to remember to say 'Zionist' not 'Jew'.
 This is antisemitism 'dressed up' as anti-Zionism.